Depression In Older Adults

 Do not be reluctant to seek help if you or an older member of your family is struggling with symptoms such as memory loss, personality changes, increasing aches and pain, and sleep problems or chronic fatigue.

 Depression and anxiety are medical conditions that interfere with daily life and normal functioning.
 These symptoms are not a normal part of growing old, and many older adults require treatment to feel better.
 As we age, we go through a lot of changes.
-We may experience the death of loved ones, social isolation from friends and family (especially during the Covid-19 pandemic), retirement, loss of independence, stressful life events, physical health issues, financial issues, and limited mobility.
+We may experience the death of loved ones, social isolation from friends and family, retirement, loss of independence, stressful life events, physical health issues, financial issues, and limited mobility.

 Feeling lonely and being isolated are bad for your health.
 Watch the video below for tips on how to stay connected and combat loneliness and social isolation.